danammckee/libertyproject-1/readme.md

 ### Chapters

 Content and configuration for the chapters can be found in the config.js file.
-To change the text of the chapters plese refer to the 'description' of each chapter.
+To change the text of the chapters please refer to the 'description' of each chapter.
 To change the title of the chapters please refer to the 'title' line within each chapter block.
 Images can also be changed here under the 'images' line.
 Drop any new images into the image folder and change the name in the file path present in the chapter code to the name and file extension of the image.

-Please note: If images changed and the sizes are different, this can change the sizing and look of the chapter boxes displayed.
+Please note: If images changed and the sizes are different, this can change the sizing and look of the chapter boxes displayed on the map.

-Camera positioning can be found within the same chapter blocks under the location parameter.
+Camera positioning can be found within the same chapter code blocks under the location parameter.
 The centering coordinate, zoom, pitch and bearing can be altered if required.
 For more information on exploring chapter features visit the following link